 Ted Smith is the city’s building commissioner.
 He has an office at Wells Carnegie Government Annex, 223 W. Washington St., and his phone number is 824-6068.
 E-mail: firstname.lastname@example.org

 The Street Department is at 1205 S. Wayne St., phone 824-0714.
 Tim Simpson is the street commissioner.
 Working hours are 7:30 a.m. to 4:30 p.m.
 Emergencies after hours and weekends should be reported to the Bluffton Police Department by calling 824-3320.
 E-mail: email@example.com

 Brush and Limbs Pickup: These are collected by the Street Department the first 10 days of the month, April through November, as conditions allow.
 Brush and limbs should be placed out on the first day of each month.
 Items are collected as weather and volume permits.

-Trash (garbage) and recycling services are weekly services by National Serv-All; the company’s toll-free phone number is 800-876-9001.
-The garbage and recycling fee is $14 per month per residence, with that amount covering both garbage and recycling.
+Trash (garbage) and recycling services are weekly services provided by National Serv-All; the company’s toll-free phone number is 800-876-9001.
+The garbage and recycling fee is $15 per month per residence, with that amount covering both garbage and recycling.

 Trash and recyclables are picked up on the following schedule:

 • Monday — Homes north of the river.